-We are very grateful to the students from the Department of Machine Design of the Faculty of Mechanical Engineering and Institute of Art and Design, UWB, Pilsen, for their enthusiastic participation in these interdisciplinary projects.
-We would also like to express special thanks to the team (Kotyška T., Koutník T., Kutlwaser J. / FME ; Korabecný J., Miklosová S. / IAD) for allowing us to use their designs to illustrate this paper.

-The authors of the paper also wish to thank the participating industrial partners - Chirana-Dental s.r.o., Piešťany (SK), Flabeg s.r.o., Domažlice (CZ), and Škoda Transportation s.r.o., Plzeň (CZ), for their technical support which enable to solve such interesting projects and for their financial grants which provided awards for the best team in each topic, evaluated by joint university and industry committees.
+We are very grateful to the students from the Department of Machine Design of the Faculty of Mechanical Engineering (FME) and Institute of Art and Design (IAD), UWB, Pilsen, for their enthusiastic participation in these interdisciplinary projects.
+We would also like to express special thanks to our students for allowing us to use their designs to illustrate this paper.
+The authors of the paper also wish to thank the participating industrial partners - Chirana-Dental s.r.o., Piešťany (SK), Flabeg s.r.o., Domažlice (CZ), and Škoda Transportation s.r.o., Plzeň (CZ), for their technical support which enable us to solve such interesting projects and for their financial grants which provided awards for the best team in each topic, evaluated by joint university and industry committees.
+This paper includes particular results of the project of the Research Centre of Rail Vehicles, ID 1M0519, No. 1M4977751302 at the University of West Bohemia in Pilsen subsidised by the Czech Ministry of Education and the project No. 101/08/H051 Optimizing of multidisciplinary designing and modelling of production systems subsidised by the Grant Agency of Czech Republic.